 Once you have registered and are reviewing a posted project, there will be an "Express Interest" button you can select that will walk you through the process.
 Once we receive your interest request, we’ll contact you and discuss next steps.

-What is this one-time orientation requirement?
+What is the one-time orientation requirement?

 We know from experience that a good relationship between a Pro Bono Professional and nonprofit staff is possible when all parties know what to expect and can create a bridge to understanding the unique worldviews they bring to a project.
 This training was designed to dispel stereotypes and offer suggested ways to create unity around project deliverables and appreciation for the different work styles.
 This online orientation will take about 20 minutes.